5argon/Minefield/README.md

 - Minefield navigation methods could lend you a hand to go to the place you want before handing the control to you.
     - An example situation, you are making backpack inventory screen system.
 But by how it was wired up with the game it is hard to instantly start at this backpack screen with everything functional.
 (That is, it is hard to test separately since it is not a scene but perhaps a prefab) To test it meaningfully you have to start the game normally, press button to open menu, and select "backpack" choice before you even get to test how things you are making works.
 (Scrolling properly?
 Displaying properly?)
 You will encounter some bugs, and it will get progressively tiring to navigate to the backpack.

 To do this Minefield provide you 2 things : `[NoTimeout]` to put on the test method, and `yield return Utility.WaitForever();` for you to put after activating the scene.
 Now the test case behave like a supercharged play mode button!
+After you finished playing around, you could then "cement" it by removing both.
+Keep doing this always, and you now have a test covering everything you touch.
+It's like TDD but on higher integration test level.

 If you make these cases as purely development tools and not intended them to become a real test cases later, it maybe helpful to categorize them so category drop down will help you get to these cases easier.